 - current account agreements.

-In other agreements, commencement of bankruptcy liquidation may have important effects aside from termination and this should be evaluated in terms of each agreement.
+For other agreements, commencement of bankruptcy liquidation may have important effects aside from termination and this should be evaluated in terms of each agreement.
 For example, pursuant to the Code of Obligations, in an agreement burdening mutual debts, if a party goes bankrupt, the other party should refrain from fulfilling its obligations until its performance is secured.
-Therefore, in such agreements, if a bankruptcy administration does not provide security, the other party can terminate the agreement.
+Therefore, for such agreements, if a bankruptcy administration does not provide security, the other party can terminate the agreement.
 In this respect, bankruptcy administrations are entitled to continue the agreements which are in favour of the bankruptcy estates, but they are not obliged to do so.